-Although the penny sit-up, two penny hangover, and four penny coffin were not ideal solutions, at least it was an attempt to help the poor and the homeless.
-It also kept the homeless out of the harsh elements and probably saved some lives.
+Although the penny sit-ups, two penny hangovers, and four penny coffins were not ideal solutions, at least they were an attempt to help the poor and the homeless.
+They also kept the homeless out of the harsh elements and probably saved some lives.
 Higgs wrote in her book that The Salvation Army provided ‘vermin-free’ and ‘spotlessly clean’ shelters, and Booth mentioned in 1888 how Salvationists believed in providing quality charity as Salvationists had noted:

 “We think that all decent persons, instead of having to lie down out of doors, to walk the streets, or to enter the registered lodging-house, should have an opportunity to obtain food and lodging, such as they can pay for, in cleanliness and decency.”